We offer all types of Eye Exams, Treatments, Surgery and more:

-Because Drs.
-Mallon, Schnell, Katz, Khodadadeh and Branigan are trained as medical doctors they understand the link between the eye and the body.
-Many, if not all medical conditions and medications can effect the visual system.
+Because all of our doctors are trained as medical doctors they understand the link between the eye and the body.
+Many, if not all medical conditions and medications can affect the visual system.
 This added expertise allows for detection of problems that may otherwise go undiagnosed.

 Diabetic Eye Care - Evaluation and Treatment

-It is important for patients with diabetes to have dilated eye exams at least once a year to detect any signs of diabetic eye disease as soon as possible.
-You can also minimize your risk of developing diabetic eye disease by keeping your blood sugar and blood pressure under control, eating a healthy diet and exercising regularly.
+It is important for patients with diabetes to have a dilated eye exam at least once a year to detect any signs of diabetic eye disease.
+You can also minimize your risk of developing diabetic eye disease by keeping your blood sugar & blood pressure under control, eating a healthy diet and exercising regularly.

 Proliferative Diabetic Retinopathy